Skip to main content

 For centuries, people have been disputing the message of Christ found in the New Testament, yet, His message still lives.
 There are some, however, who believe that the New Testament is nothing but a myth.
 It seems that people choose not to believe in Jesus because people (not evidences), believe truth is relative and are changeable (unlike evidence).
 In this article, we will ultimately discuss why there is more to unbelief in the New Testament, even though there is not a lack of archaeological proof.

 With this, let’s dive right in and analyze some of the archaeological evidence discovered in modern times that date back to the first few centuries A.D.
-In any event, it is hoped that this writing will bring glory to the Lord Jesus Christ.
+In any event, the hope is that this article will bring glory to the Lord Jesus Christ.

 ANCIENT INSCRIPTION